carineallen/Interpolation/README.md

  ### Cubic Spline Interpolation

   By clinkig the "Cubic Splines" Button it will show the graph of the given data points by Cubic Splines interpolation.
-  The function to calculate the interpolation point for a specific X is comming soon.
+  You can calculate a interpolation point for a specific X by clinking in the "FOR X" button.

   Here is what will look for the given example data points: